perspectivesonatheme/patterns/Core/Overfitting.md

-When the interpretation {inference} is more precise than the data.
+When the model is more precise than the thing being modeled.

-Confusing noise for signal.\
+Confusing noise for signal\
-Treating a sample of the probability distribution as the value itself.\
+Treating a sample of a probability distribution as the value itself\
-Disregarding any uncertainty in the value.
+Disregarding any uncertainty in the value

 Apophenia: the human tendency to see patterns where none exist\
 Clustering illusion